Compound Timeline

 Single set of robust automated tests

 Render props allow us to provide custom presentation layers to our compound components by exposing any relevant internal state.
-See the example usage for the TimelineMonths
+See the example usage for the TimelineMonths component.

 1import React from 'react'23import {4 Timeline,5 TimelineMonths,6 TimelineRows7} from '@royalnavy/react-component-library'89const CustomTimelineMonth = ({ index, dayWidth, daysTotal, startDate }) => {10 return (11 <span12 style={{13 display: 'inline-block',14 width: `${dayWidth * daysTotal}px`,15 // ...16 }}17 >18 {startDate.getMonth() + 1}/{startDate.getFullYear()}19 </span>20 )21}2223const ExampleTimeline = () => {24 return (25 <Timeline startDate={new Date(2022, 0, 1)}>26 <TimelineMonths render={CustomTimelineMonth} />27 <TimelineRows>{}</TimelineRows>28 </Timeline>29 )30}